Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Macro Memory Storage/readme.md

 For the purposes of these function descriptions/guide we will be referencing the below **Memory_Storage** example

+Feel free to copy thse contents into your **Memory_Storage** script and follow along.

 ```javascript
 var memory = {
     "key": "value",